approach & pipeline

 OUR FOCUS

-DNTH103 is an investigational, long-acting monoclonal antibody engineered to potently and selectively inhibit the active form of C1s, a clinically validated target in the classical complement pathway.
+Claseprubart is an investigational, long-acting monoclonal antibody engineered to potently and selectively inhibit the active form of C1s, a clinically validated target in the classical complement pathway.

-As the classical pathway plays a significant role in disease pathology across a range of neuromuscular disorders, DNTH103 holds the potential to be a pipeline in a product – beginning with generalized Myasthenia Gravis (gMG), Multifocal Motor Neuropathy and Chronic Inflammatory Demyelinating Polyneuropathy.
+As the classical pathway plays a significant role in disease pathology across a range of neuromuscular disorders, claseprubart holds the potential to be a pipeline in a product – beginning with generalized Myasthenia Gravis (gMG), Multifocal Motor Neuropathy and Chronic Inflammatory Demyelinating Polyneuropathy.

-Engineered with YTE half-life extension technology, DNTH103 is intended to be the first subcutaneous complement therapy that can be self-administered as infrequently as once every two weeks for patients with severe, classical pathway-driven autoimmune disorders.
+Engineered with YTE half-life extension technology, claseprubart is intended to be the first subcutaneous complement therapy that can be self-administered as infrequently as once every two weeks for patients with severe, classical pathway-driven autoimmune disorders.

 So patients can live healthier lives to their fullest potential.

-BUILDING A NEUROMUSCULAR FRANCHISE WITH DNTH103
+BUILDING A NEUROMUSCULAR FRANCHISE WITH CLASEPRUBART (DNTH103)

-Positive top-line Phase 1 data for DNTH103 from 60 healthy volunteers across eight single and multiple-ascending dose cohorts validate DNTH103’s potent classical pathway inhibition with an approximate 60-day extended half-life and a potentially differentiated safety profile.
-Dianthus is building a neuromuscular franchise with DNTH103 following the initiation of the Phase 2 MaGic trial in generalized Myasthenia Gravis in 1Q’24, the Phase 2 MoMeNtum trial in Multifocal Motor Neuropathy in 3Q’24, and planned initiation of a Phase 2 trial in Chronic Inflammatory Demyelinating Polyneuropathy in 2H’24.
+Positive top-line Phase 1 data for claseprubart from 60 healthy volunteers across eight single and multiple-ascending dose cohorts validate claseprubart’s potent classical pathway inhibition with an approximate 60-day extended half-life and a potentially differentiated safety profile.
+Dianthus is building a neuromuscular franchise with ongoing trials of claseprubart in generalized Myasthenia Gravis, Multifocal Motor Neuropathy, and Chronic Inflammatory Demyelinating Polyneuropathy.

 PIPELINE

-DNTH103 – subcutaneous active C1s antibody
+Claseprubart – subcutaneous active C1s antibody

 Ongoing Discovery